danielCantwell/SimCity/README.md

 4.[VERY IMPORTANT] Showing Images
   * Currently images do not draw without a tiny bit of extra setup.
 This is a currently unresolved issue that many students are still facing.
 In order for images to work, find the 'images' folder under the 'simcity201' folder.
 Drag it into Eclipse, under the top folder.
 It should show up next to 'src'.
 Right click 'images' in Eclipse and select 'Build Path > Use as Source Folder'.
 Refresh and run SimCityGui.
 It should work.
   * If the above instructions do not work at all, go into Gui.java under 'exterior.gui' and change SHOW_RECT to TRUE.
 Run SimCityGui and press CTRL+C to enter compatibility mode.
 It will now draw placeholder rectangles instead of the graphics.
+  * This will also affect imported sound effects and fonts.
+If you are getting an error with sound effects, the sounds might not be compatible with your system.
+An error will be thrown but it is harmless.